2021–22 Bangladesh Premier League

 A franchise from Barisal was announced as taking part since Barisal Bulls played in 2016–17 Bangladesh Premier League.
-Comilla Victorians returned after the hiatus of one season.
+Comilla Victorians returned after a hiatus of one season.
 On 12 December 2021, all six teams were announced, with the exclusion of Rangpur Rangers and the defending champion Rajshahi Royals.

 In the final match, Comilla Victorians defeated Fortune Barishal by 1 run to win their third BPL title.
-Comilla Victorians' bowling Alrounder Sunil Narine won Player of the match for his all-round performances and Fortune Barishal captain Shakib Al Hasan won Player of the Tournament award for his all-round performances.
+Comilla Victorians' bowling allrounder Sunil Narine won Player of the match for his all-round performances and Fortune Barishal captain Shakib Al Hasan won Player of the Tournament award for his all-round performances.

 Will Jacks was the leading run scorer in the tournament with 414 runs while Mustafizur Rahman was the leading wicket-taker with 19 wickets.

 Changes of rules

 After confirming all franchises, BCB changed the rule of playing condition as: